10 financial mistakes mums can make (and how to avoid them)

 All too often we don’t even know we’ve made a mistake until it’s too late, and we’re counting the cost.
 Or we heed an expensive lesson learned by our family or friends, and take action to avoid the same penalty happening to us.
 But wouldn’t it be great if we could prevent us, and those close to us, from making these mistakes in the first place?

-To help keep your money safe, financial planner Rebecca Robertson from Evolution for Women explains the 10 most common mistakes mums can make, and how you can avoid them.
+To help keep your money safe, financial planner Rebecca Robertson explains the 10 most common mistakes mums can make, and how you can avoid them.

 10 financial mistakes mums make